monu875/STRING-GENERATE/README.md

 ## Disclaimer

 >                     ❗YOU ARE FOREWARNED❗
-> We won't be responsible for any kind of ban due to this bot.

-> Bot Spam was made for fun purpose and to make group management easier.
+> String Generator Bot was made for Generate Telethon/Python Session

-> It's your concern if you spam and gets your account banned.

 > Also, Forks won't be entertained.